sgammon/arlo-api/README.md

 ### Authentication

 Currently, email is the only supported MFA method.
 Caveat I've only tested with Gmail.
-The library will mark Arlo OTP emails has read.
+The library will mark Arlo OTP emails as read.
 A future release will allow deletion based on a configuration value.

 #### Configuration